loginom/loginom-help-en-omegat/data/integration/web-services/publishing-web-service.md

 ## Compatibility of the Loginom Web Services with Deductor

 Web services were published using DIS ([Deductor Integration Server](https://basegroup.ru/deductor/components/integration-server)), DIS web services were accessed from the Deductor workflows using *WEB service* node in the past generation products ([Deductor](https://basegroup.ru/deductor/description)).
-In order to use this node to access the Loginom web services, *Use Loginom Integrator namespace* option must be used to publish packages.
+In order to use this node to get access to the Loginom web services, *Use Loginom Integrator namespace* option must be used to publish packages.

 > **Note:** When *Use Loginom Integrator namespace* option is used to publish several packages, it restricts naming of the published packages.
 The names set when selecting [access modifier](../../scenario/access-modifier.md) must be unique within the whole set of the published packages.